ananivargi/Fitness-App/README.md

 ## Project Description
 A fitness app in which users can create a profile, and get statistics about their BMI and V02 Max range based on their age and gender.
+Features:
+- User Registration and Login: Securely register and log in to your account.
+- Profile Management: Update and manage your personal health information.
+- BMI Calculation: Calculate your Body Mass Index (BMI) and view where it falls on the BMI range.
+- VO2 Max Range Determination: Determine your VO2 max range based on your profile data.
+- Interactive Sidebar Navigation: Easily navigate through different sections of the app.

 I have used the Python GUI Tkinter for the development of this project as it is a simple, user-friendly interface with which I have experience.
 I also used the Python Imaging Library (PIL) to format images onto the Tkinter window.

 I particularly faced challenges with creation of the front-end as I prefer creating algorithms and back-end logic.
 This included making the side bar, learning how to incorporate different frames in the window, and adding/aligning images.